bohblue2/market-mind/README.md

 # Upgrade the database
 alembic upgrade head
 # Create a new revision
-alembic revision --autogenerate -m "migration"
+alembic revision --autogenerate -m "init"
 # Upgrade the database
 alembic upgrade head
 # check the current revision